 What happens with the expiration date after a successful domain transfer?

-There are three options what can happen with the expiration date:
+There are 3 options what can happen with the expiration date:

 - The expiration date does not change (it remains unchanged).
 Normally this indicates a free transfer.
-The first payment you do is the moment of domain renewal.
-If you transfer a domain shortly before its expiration date, be aware of this renewal, which can be due in just a couple of days!
+The first payment which will be applied is the moment of domain renewal.
+If the incoming transfer of a domain was shortly before its expiration date, be aware of this renewal, which can be due in just a couple of days.

 - The expiration date extends with a year.
 In other words: the domain transfer comes with a renewal.
-You pay immediately, but the next renewal is far in the future; at least a year, sometimes even longer for a multi-year registration.
+These transactions are charged immediately, but the next renewal is at least a year in the future, and sometimes even longer for a multi-year registration.

 - And then there are registries that start counting from ‘now’ again (also referred to as "restarts").
 The new expiration date is one year after the transfer date.
-In this scenario you can loose registration period if you transfer shortly after the registration or renewal date of a domain.
+In this scenario there is an option to loose a registration period if the transfer was shortly after the registration or renewal date of a domain.